nikodemus/foolang/docs/syntax.md

 (object quux: 1) quux: 2
 ```

-There is currently no literal selector syntax.
-Using a punctuation character to
+Using a punctuation character to allow chaining keyword messages without
-allow chaining keyword messages without parenthesis is being considered, but it
+parenthesis is being considered.
-may be that long chains of messages may be an anti-pattern.

 ## Precedence Rules